 Overview

-The Early Learning in Medicine (ELM) programme (years 2 and 3) continues the medical science learning that began in Health Sciences First Year (Medical Science modules) while introducing students to patients, their communities and their points of view (early professional experience, integrated cases and clinical skills modules).
+The Early Learning in Medicine (ELM) programme (MICN201 and MICN301) extends the requisite medical science learning of entering students while introducing them to patients, their communities and their points of view.
 The learning emphasis in ELM is active and collaborative; integrated; and contextually and community based.

 About this paper